SpringTime: Learning Simulatable Models of Cloth with Spatially-varying Constitutive Properties: Additional Results

-\textbf{Hyperparameter choices for the generalization experiment in which we subject Mass-Spring Net and the baselines under novel initial and boundary conditions.} The Neural ODE baseline contains $6$ hidden layers, with $512$ neurons in each hidden layer, and we use the exponential ReLU activation after each hidden layer.
-We train Mass-Spring Net for $256$ iterations in the stiffness pass, and for $64$ iterations in the damping pass, until loss converges. we train Neural ODE for $256$ iterations, with the same loss function as used for Mass-Spring Net, on a single pass, and we have made sure that training loss had converged.
-We train GNN for $45,000$ iterations.
-But note that training of GNN works a bit differently: \begin{inparaenum}[(i)] \item we train on $32$ rollouts instead of $512$ rollouts, but guarantee that the amount of data, measured in terms of number of time steps is the same as using $512$ rollouts; \item instead of using $500$-step long clips we use $800$-step long clips.
-Each clip is $10$x-regularly downsampled from $8\text{k}$ steps of simulation data throughout $8$ seconds of simulation. \item training uses batch size of $1$ clip. \end{inparaenum} We have tried training GNN on $512$ rollouts partitioned into $500$-step-long clips, but GNN's performance of simulating long test rollouts became worse.
-We believe using $500$-step-long clips didn't work because these clips consist of stepwise data that are contiguous in time, meaning they condition GNN to reconstruct short rather than long rollouts well.
-On the other hand, using more rollouts ($512$ vs $32$) did not help, because GNN may had difficulties with capturing the underlying physics, i.e. neural constitutive properties and including more training data only complicated the objective landscape which GNN already struggled to learn.
-It is also interesting to note that training GNN takes an excessively large amount of time: $48$ hours, compared to roughly $1.5$ hours for our method and Neural ODE.
-We attribute this to the fact that GNN is tailed to learning generic granular materials as opposed to a piece of cloth with a fixed topological structure as known prior.
-Specifically, GNN requires users to set up a hyperparameter named ``radius'', which defines a spherical region over which message-passing between particles take place.
-Granular materials like sands generally only requires a small radius for message passing, because each particle only physically interacts with particles that are spatially close to it.
-This however is not the case for a piece of cloth: consider a scenario in which two vertices lie on two opposite sides of the cloth. if the cloth is folded over such that the two sides become close to each other, until the two sides touch each other there should be minimal to no interaction between the two particles, because they are topologically far apart.
-Yet without the topology of the cloth as a known prior, GNN would make message passing happen between the two particles simply based on the fact that they are spatially close.
-Such redundant message passing introduces significant performance overheads.
-Turning to the loss function: we use the impulse loss exclusively, and we found that force loss is not particularly useful in this case.
+\textbf{Hyperparameter choices for the generalization experiment in which we subject SpringTime and the baselines under novel initial and boundary conditions.} The Neural ODE baseline contains $6$ hidden layers, with $512$ neurons in each hidden layer, and we use the exponential ReLU activation after each hidden layer.
+We train SpringTime for $256$ iterations in the stiffness pass, and for $64$ iterations in the damping pass, until loss converges. we train Neural ODE for $256$ iterations, with the same loss function as used for SpringTime, on a single pass, and we have made sure that training loss had converged.
+We train MGN for $3.8$ million iterations.
+But note that training of MGN works a bit differently: \begin{inparaenum}[(i)] \item we train on $512$ rollouts with $8000$-step long clips.
+The downsampling strategy introduced in Sec.~\ref{sec:app_syn_data_gen} is applied here as well, so we get $200$ frames of data per clip.
+This is on the same scale as $250$ frames of data per clip used in training the \texttt{flag\_dynamic} example in MGN~\citet{pfaff2020learning}. \item training uses batch size of $1$ clip. \end{inparaenum} Turning to the loss function: we use the impulse loss exclusively, and we found that force loss is not particularly useful in this case.
 We believe this is because when the source cloth is constructed from triangular meshes, elastic and damping forces that act on each particle comes from edges which has no one-to-one correspondence to springs in the surrogate.
 Therefore learning per-spring elastic and damping force from the net force applied onto each particle becomes difficult.
 Impulse loss on the other hand is more robust to the change in geometric construction.